Calebsm3/nu-mis4300-capstone-Smith-2026/README.md

 * More complex models (Decision Tree, Random Forest) outperform Linear Regression

 * Random Forest provides the most consistent and reliable predictions

+## Importance measurements

+ * I found that the most important ad to spend money on was Tv by far especially in the long run
+ * I also found that the most important for a short term boost is the radio
+ * newspaper was pretty low and should not be used near the other 2